Effective Programs for Meth Treatment at Icarus

 Meth is also a stimulant, but it is significantly more potent than amphetamine since more of the drug reaches the brain at the same dosage.
 It also has longer-lasting and more severe effects on the central nervous system.
 These unique characteristics increase the potential for widespread misuse.

-The Drug Enforcement Administration has classified meth as a Schedule II stimulant that is highly addictive.
+The Drug Enforcement Administration has classified meth as a Schedule II stimulant that is highly addictive and prone to drug abuse.
 Methamphetamine is only legally available in the United States via a non-refillable prescription.
 Its medical benefits are restricted, and it is rarely recommended.

 While meth can be prescribed to treat attention deficit hyperactivity disorder (ADHD) or help reduce weight, prescribed doses are significantly lower than those frequently misused.